-- 3. Expenditures for costs of chemical dependency treatment services for eligible individuals which do not meet the requirements of section 1905(a)(13) of the Act, because of the absence of a recommendation of a physician or other licensed practitioner. - 5.
+- 3. Expenditures for costs of chemical dependency treatment services for eligible individuals which do not meet the requirements of section 1905(a)(13) of the Act, because of the absence of a recommendation of a physician or other licensed practitioner. - 4.
 Designated State Health Programs (DSHP).
-Subject to the conditions outlined in paragraph 53 and as described in section IX, a limited amount of expenditures for approved designated state health programs (DSHP).
+Subject to the conditions outlined in paragraph 51 and as described in section IX, a limited amount of expenditures for approved designated state health programs (DSHP).
 Subject to approval by the federal Office of Management and Budget, these costs can be calculated without taking into account program revenues from tuition or high risk pool health care premiums.
-This expenditure authority will not be renewed or extended after June 30, 2017. - 6.
-Uncompensated Care for Tribal Health Facility Program: Expenditures for supplemental payments to Indian Health Service (IHS) and tribal health facilities operating under the Indian Self Determination and Education Assistance Act (ISDEAA) 638 authority: 1) for uncompensated care costs resulting from primary care services on the prioritized list which are no longer funded, that were restricted or eliminated from the Medicaid state plan effective January 1, 2010 for non-pregnant adults enrolled in Medicaid (Oregon Health Plan); and 2) for uncompensated care costs resulting from primary care services on the prioritized list that are provided to individuals with incomes up to 133 percent of the Federal Poverty Level (FPL) who have no Medicare, Medicaid, CHIP or other coverage.
-Beginning January 1, 2014, through December 31, 2014, the state shall only make supplemental payments to these facilities for uncompensated care costs resulting from primary care services on the prioritized list which are no longer funded effective January 1, 2010 for non-pregnant adults enrolled in Medicaid (Oregon Health Plan).
+This expenditure authority will expire on June 30, 2017. - 5.
+Expenditures for primary care services furnished to eligible individuals by Indian Health Service (IHS) and tribal health facilities operating under the Indian Self Determination and Education Assistance Act (ISDEAA) 638 authority that were restricted or eliminated from coverage effective January 1, 2010 for non-pregnant adults enrolled in OHP. - 6.
+Hospital Transformation Performance Program (HTPP): Beginning July 1, 2014, through June 30, 2018, expenditures for incentive payments to participating hospitals for adopting initiatives for quality improvement of the Oregon health care system and the measurement of that improvement.
+The expenditures are limited to \$150 million total computable for each demonstration year.
+HTPP expenditures are further limited pursuant to Section XI.
+This expenditure authority will expire on June 30, 2018. - 7.
+Patient Centered Primary Care Homes (PCPCH) and Comprehensive Primary Care Plus (CPC+).
+Subject to conditions outlined in Attachment K Comprehensive Primary Care Plus Protocol, expenditures for payments to PCPCH and CPC+ providers, that include both a capitated and performance-based incentive component (or an alternative payment methodology), for attributed Medicaid beneficiaries who are served through the state's feefor-service delivery system.